 - The Lancashire Evening Post

-Trafika received the honor of a PEN Translation event in its name in New York in recognition of our overall achievement.
+Trafika received the honor of a PEN Translation event in its name in New York in recognition of its overall achievement.

-As the successor organization, now Trafika Europe is putting a European frame around all this, to explore issues of identity and community in a larger shared Europe – by curating this shared space for European literature online.
+Now Trafika Europe has put a European frame around all this, to explore issues of identity and community in a larger shared Europe – by curating this shared space for European literature online.